Fort Mann: Construction

+Garrison

 Considering the troubles between the teamsters and Indians, Fort Mann should have had some soldiers present.
 The weapons at the post for its defense were few, consisting of the one cannon with forty rounds of grapeshot and forty cannon cartridges and six rifles and muskets.

 On May 17 most of the teamsters left.
 Only ten or a few more teamsters were present after that.
 The ten few men left were rotated in a guard duty of the post, leaving no time day or night with the place unguarded.
 Some supplies got to Fort Mann, but the post was not safe and no one ventured outside the gates without a rifle.

 John Simpson Smith was appointed to command Fort Mann.
 After seven days, Smith left and Thomas Sloan, the post blacksmith, assumed command.
 Groups of hostile Indians continued to harass the fort and travelers passing through the area.
 Construction was not finished when Mann's group left and continued for a while with the reduced garrison.
 Sometimes there was peace, but on June 19 Fort Mann was attacked by 400 Indian warriors.
 The teamsters repelled several attacks and it was said fifteen Indians were killed and thirty to forty were wounded.
 During a lull in the battle three defenders left, but were killed and scalped within sight of Fort Mann.

+First abandonment

 After the Indians withdrew and Sloan decided to abandon Fort Mann.
 Taking the cannon with them, the teamsters headed to Santa Fe.
 In early July the abandoned fort provided two men travelling the trial refuge.
 For two days Indians tried to overwhelm the fort, but gave up and left.
 A passing wagon train eventually picked up the men.

 Until November the abandoned fort suffered from neglect and from passing travelers, who stripped wood from it for cooking.
 In September the Indian Battalion Missouri Volunteers were formed in part to once again occupy Fort Mann.
 They travelled from Fort Leavenworth and arrived in November.
 The battalion, under Lieut.
 Col. William Gilpin had five companies.
 Two were mounted, one was artillery and two were infantry.
 The infantry and artillery companies were left at Fort Mann to rebuild and expand the fort.